n1chols/JoinToCreateVCBot/README.md

 ## JoinToCreateVCBot - [Invite me!](https://discord.com/oauth2/authorize?client_id=1289098871909384202)
-Lightweight Discord bot enabling join-to-create voice channels
+Simple Discord bot enabling join-to-create voice channels

 ### How it works
 ##### When a user joins a designated "Join to Create" channel: